callum-p/callumpember.com/_posts/2019-02-01-Validate-an-ACM-cert-with-CloudFormation.md

 - Lambda
 - Python
 - ACM
-description: 'Using a CloudFormation Custom Resource to validate an ACM cert also created by CloudFormation'
+description: 'Using a CloudFormation Custom Resource to validate an ACM certificate also created by CloudFormation'
 categories:
 - AWS
 ---